 This recipe makes 4 bowls and can easily be scaled up or down based on your needs.
 For those of us cooking for one, this makes a great dinner prep that you can make on Sunday and avoid having to be in the kitchen every day after work.

-6. In a large skillet, heat 1 tbsp. of olive oil on medium heat.
-Lay marinated chicken breasts in the pan (leaving some room for them to breathe) and sear for about 6 minutes, flipping once.
-(Keep in mind - cooking times may vary based on the thickness of the chicken.)
+- In a large skillet, heat 1 tbsp. of olive oil on medium heat.
+Lay marinated chicken breasts in the pan – leaving some room for them to breathe – and sear for about 6 minutes, flipping once.
+(Keep in mind – cooking times may vary based on the thickness of the chicken.)

-7. Create tzatziki sauce using this recipe (or bring out the jar if you've previously made it!)
+- Create tzatziki sauce using my linked recipe (or bring out the jar if you've previously made it!)